karantan/nix-and-poetry/README.md

 Next, find the branch name in [NixOS/nixpkgs](https://github.com/NixOS/nixpkgs) (search for it in the branch dropdown element).

+It's a good idea to also look at [Nix Channel Status](https://status.nixos.org/) to make sure you add the channel you want.

 Example for nixpkgs 23.11:

 ```